Ollie's Station Restaurant

 Dining Type: Casual Dining

 Group Amenities: Bus/Motorcoach Parking, Group Rates Available, Private Dining Room, Seating Capacity: 175

 Highway Corridors (within 5 mi.): I-44, Route 66

 Meals Served: Breakfast, Dinner, Lunch

 Located off I-244 on Route 66 between 33rd West Avenue exit and Southwest Blvd exit.

 No comfort food is more synonymous with the roadside diners along Oklahoma's stretch of Route 66 than the star of the state's official meal - chicken fried steak.
-So for connoisseurs and chicken fried steak newcomers alike, here are ten of the top locations to sink your teeth into this tasty dish on Route 66.
+So for connoisseurs and chicken fried steak newcomers alike, here are the top locations to sink your teeth into this tasty dish on Route 66.

 Route 66 in Oklahoma connects two of Oklahoma's largest cities: Tulsa and Oklahoma City.
 Along this nostalgic 90-mile stretch you'll encounter remnants of the past, as well as unique attractions that are just as busy now as they were in the Mother Road's heyday.